AnnikaV9/aLtErNaTiNg-CaPs/README.txt

-A dumb userscript that lets you select text in the input and textarea fields and apply alternating caps to them.
+A dumb userscript that lets you select text in input and textarea fields and apply alternating caps to them.

+Currently only supports Tampermonkey.

-Just select the text, right click, and the script should be in tampermonkey's submenu.
+Just select the text, right click, and the script should be in Tampermonkey's submenu.

-Currently only supports tampermonkey.
+Use cases:
+    - Being annoying in chat rooms
+    - Being annoying on reddit
+    - Being annoying on 4chan
+    - Being annoying